JavierMtz5/ai_for_robotics/particle_filter/README.md

 This module creates 1000 particles, which are instances of the Robot class, with the same noise parameters as the real robot.
 After this, for each timestep:

-1. The real robot is moved, and the distance from the robot to each landmark is measured.
+1. The real robot is rotated a random angle and moved for a random distance, and the distance from the robot to each landmark is measured.
 2. The same motion is applied to each particle.
 3. Each particle is weighted by comparing the sensing of the real robot of the landmarks and the sensing of each particle fo the landmarks.
 The probability/weight of each particle is calculated